Online Patient Care Technician Program

 Ohio does not have state licensing requirements for patient care technicians, but individual employers may require certification and/or background checks.
 Also, nursing facilities that accept Medicaid funding may require additional certification or registration with the state.

-Job Outlook for Patient Care Technicians in Ohio
+Job outlook for certified Patient Care Technicians in Ohio

 Across the country, the demand for patient care technicians is strong.
 The U.S. Bureau of Labor Statistics (BLS) classifies patient care technicians as nursing assistants and reports that there are 1,469,400 of them in the U.S. as of 2023.